NVISOsecurity/osquery-discord-notifier/README.md

 The tool continuously monitors the osquery ``osqueryd.results.log`` file, detects newly added events, and processes them through an LLM (if configured & available - a fallback is available) before notifying you through a Private Message in Discord.

-This tool is by no means a replacement for a professional, scalable SOC/security monitoring service.
+This tool is by no means a replacement for a professional, scalable ecurity monitoring service.
 It was developed out of the need to monitor a small set of important events in a lightweight manner within a home lab setup, and to monitor a very small number of servers for important (security) events.

 ## Download & Install